Why a B.S. in Nursing?

 As patient needs become more complex and the healthcare industry continues to evolve and progress, a growing number of hospitals are only hiring nurses with baccalaureate degrees.
 It seems healthcare is moving in a direction where an associate degree in nursing (ADN) could eventually become obsolete.

 Magnet® hospitals, which the American Nurses Credentialing Center recognizes for excellence in patient care, are a great example.
-To obtain Magnet status, hospitals are required to have BS in Nursing-educated staff in management and leadership-based roles.
-Furthermore, hospitals currently applying for Magnet status must have a plan in place for employing an 80% bachelor of science-educated nursing workforce by 2020.
+To obtain Magnet status, hospitals are required to have B.S. in Nursing-educated staff in management and leadership-based roles.
+Furthermore, hospitals currently applying for Magnet status must have a plan in place for employing an 80% baccalaureate-educated nursing workforce by 2020.

 Additionally, a 2015 employer survey conducted by the Florida Center for Nursing shows that 70% of Florida hospitals prefer to hire nursing school graduates with bachelor’s degrees.

 As you can see, the importance of having a Bachelor of Science in Nursing over an ADN is substantial.
 Furthermore, if you eventually want to become a nurse practitioner, clinical nurse specialist, nurse anesthetist, or nurse midwife—four of the highest paying careers in nursing—a baccalaureate is a precursor to the advanced degrees required for these titles.